 Trump repeatedly dismissed his remarks as "locker room talk" at the Oct.
 9 debate with Democratic presidential nominee Hillary Clinton, and told moderator, newsman Anderson Cooper, that he had not engaged in any of the behavior described in the video.
 That's when women who said he had behaved badly began coming forward.

-Several women now have reported publicly that they were groped or kissed without consent by Trump in incidents that span more than 30 years.
+Nearly a dozen women have reported publicly that they were groped or kissed without consent by Trump in incidents that span more than 30 years.
 Trump has repeatedly slammed these claims as false and taken aim at the "corrupt media" over the reports.
+The most recent claim, from adult film actress Jessica Drake, asserts that Trump pressured her to have sex with him.

 Below are the women who have made claims against the Republican presidential nominee: